rdmorganiser/rdmo-docs/docs/configuration/databases.md

 }
 ```

-where `Name` is the name of the database, `USER` the PostgreSQL user, `PASSWORD` her password, `HOST` the database host, and `PORT` the port PostgreSQL is listening on.
+where `NAME` is the name of the database, `USER` the PostgreSQL user, `PASSWORD` her password, `HOST` the database host, and `PORT` the port PostgreSQL is listening on.
 Note that, depending on your setup, not all settings are needed.
 If you are using the peer authentication methods, you only need the `NAME` and `ENGINE` settings.
 The user and the database can be created using:

 ```bash
 sudo su - postgres